SAFETY AND HEALTH GUIDELINES FOR SCHOOL OF VETERINARY MEDICINE STUDENTS AND EMPLOYEES WHILE STUDYING AND WORKING ABROAD

 XI.
 STUDENTS TO SIGN FORM ACCEPTING RESPONSIBILITY AND RELEASING THE UNIVERSITY FROM LIABILITY

 international study experience for school credit must sign a release form

 - UW-Madison School of Veterinary Medicine Statement of Responsibility, Release, Authorization and Acknowledgement of Risks to Participate in International Study Experience

 - UW-Madison School of Veterinary Medicine Statement of Responsibility, Release, Authorization and Acknowledgement of Risks to Participate in International Study Experience in a Country With a US Department of State Travel Warning in Effect

 XII.
 ANIMAL HEALTH CONCERNS AFTER YOU TRAVEL ABROAD

-Faculty, staff and students may not enter research animal facilities at the School of Veterinary Medicine or the VMTH for 7 days after their last contact with animals, an animal facility, farm, zoo or slaughterhouse in any country outside the United States.
+Faculty, staff and students may not enter research animal facilities at the School of Veterinary Medicine or the VMTH for 7 days after their last contact with livestock (including horses), or presence on a farm or pasture, or in a zoo or slaughterhouse, in any country outside the United States or Canada.
 This restriction is extended to 10 days for countries known to be experiencing a foreign animal disease outbreak at the time of an SVM faculty/staff/student visit.

 XIII.
 DVM AND GRADUATE STUDENT CHECKLISTS, AND FACULTY/STAFF PLANNED ABSENCE OR TRAVEL REPORT